 State Sex Education Policies and Requirements at a Glance

-- If a school chooses to teach sex education, curriculum must emphasize abstinence.
+- If a school chooses to teach sex education, the curriculum must emphasize abstinence.

-- If a school chooses to teach sex education and uses curriculum developed by the Texas Department of State Health Services (DSHS), it must state that homosexuality is not an acceptable lifestyle to the general public and that it is a criminal offense under the Texas Penal Code.
-The United States Supreme Court handed down a decision in Lawrence v.
+- If a school chooses to teach sex education and uses a curriculum developed by the Texas Department of State Health Services (DSHS), it must state that homosexuality is not an acceptable lifestyle to the general public and that it is a criminal offense under the Texas Penal Code.
+This is regardless of the fact that the United States Supreme Court handed down a decision in Lawrence v.
 Texas that declared state laws criminalizing homosexual behavior to be unconstitutional in 2003.

 - Curriculum is not required to include instruction on consent.

-- Texas has no standard regarding medically accurate sex education instruction.
+- Texas has no regulation regarding medically accurate sex education instruction.